Diversity and inclusion

 Associations

-• FRI Foreningen for kjønns- og seksualitetsmangfold The organisation for gender and sexuality diversity works for equal opportunities and diversity, and against discrimination of sexual minorities.
-FRI organize activities and gives advice.
+• FRI Foreningen for kjønns- og seksualitetsmangfold, The organisation for gender and sexuality diversity works for equal opportunities and diversity, and against discrimination of sexual minorities.
+FRI arranges activities and gives advice.

-• Gay and lesbian Health Norway Free and anonymous health examinations and testing for HIV and other sexually transmitted diseases.
+• Gay and lesbian Health Norway, offers free and anonymous health examinations and testing for HIV and other sexually transmitted diseases.

-• Queer world Organize a number of social activities.
+• Queer world, organises a number of social activities.
 You can make friends, learn more about what it is to be a migrant in Norway and get useful information to make your living here easier and fun.

-• Salam Norge Organization for queer Muslims in Norway.
+• Salam Norge, an organization for queer Muslims in Norway.

 LGBTQIA+ bars and pubs